 Navigating the symptoms and treatments for a debilitating headache disorder

 Cluster headache is a primary headache disorder and the most common of the group of headache disorders called trigeminal autonomic cephalalgias.
 The term cluster headache comes from the fact that these attacks occur in groups, or “clusters.”
 During a cluster cycle, brief, excruciatingly severe headache attacks recur between 1-8 times per day.
 Cluster cycles can last for weeks or months and are usually separated by remission periods, or periods of headache freedom, which usually last months or years.
 People who experience chronic cluster headache have no remission periods, or the remissions last less than a month at a time.

-Cluster headaches are often said to be the most painful of all headaches.
-They have been described as “boring,” “bearing,” “burning,” “like a hot poker in the eye,” and as “suicide headaches.”
-The age of onset of cluster headache is most often between 20 and 40, and they are more common in men than women at a ratio of 3:1.
+Cluster headache is often said to be the most painful of all headaches; it has been described as “boring,” “burning,” “like a hot poker in the eye” and as “suicide headache.”

 Symptoms of Cluster Headache

 Cluster headache consists of severe headaches on one side of the head.
 It is associated with symptoms that occur on the same side of the head that the pain is taking place on, and which can include red or teary eye, runny or stuffy nostril, and flushing or sweating of the face.
 During attacks, some people develop a smaller pupil or a drooping eyelid on the headache side.
 Most cluster headache patients are restless or agitated during attacks; unlike patients with migraine, they find it hard to stay still and rarely lie down.